0xtnpxsgt/allora-worker-new-udpate/README.md

-# Allora-Worker - Propher Model
+# Allora-Worker - Prophet Model

 - You must need to buy a VPS for running Allora Worker
 - You can buy from : Contabo